For photographers who aren’t made of money, I think we’re always looking for the same thing in our lenses:

 It’s soft, circular, and creamy, which is a big step up from the older version of the lens, which produced somewhat garish/distracting bokeh that wasn’t very rounded – it had sharp edges and its bokeh balls were pentagon-shaped.
 That’s due to the older lens having only 5 aperture blades, whereas the Canon 50mm f1.8 STM has 7.

 As far as lenses in this price range, you’re really not going to find many lenses that produce better bokeh.

 Who would I recommend the Canon 50mm f1 8 STM to?

-…And mine is NOT 50mm – I’m more inspired by 35mm and 28mm focal length lenses.
+Having said that, every photographer has their favorite focal length and mine is not 50mm – I’m more inspired by 35mm and 28mm focal length lenses.

-But I’d prefer to always have a 50mm focal length lens in my bag when doing commercial work.
+But I like having a 50mm focal length lens in my bag when doing commercial work.